-that are commenced or filed before 1 April 2 2022.

 witness(es) requiring interpretation :

 Language/dialect : Cantonese Hokkien Teochew

 Mandarin Tamil Malayalam

 Malay Javanese Boyanese

-Date of previous hearing (to be filled if the hearing described above is an adjourned or a part-heard hearing) We undertake to pay the applicable approval of the request.
-We undertake to inform the approprievent that the services of the interpret days specified in the request. fee ] Head Interprete er im mediately by lette er/email in the
+Date of previous hearing (to be filled if the hearing described above is an adjourned or a part-hea hearing)

+We undertake to pay the applicable fee prescribed by the Rules of Court immediately upon approval of the request.

+We undertake to inform the appropriate Head Interpreter immediately by letter/email in the event that the services of the interpreter are not required for any reason on any of the scheduled days specified in the request.

-Defendant or Defendant as counsel for the case may be]
+[The Plaintiff/Defendant or the counsel for the Plaintiff/Defendant as the case may be]